vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 ## 8.1 Introduction

-So far we've seen variables that store one value or a series of values (see [section 5](../../5_lists_and_tuples/tutorial.md): lists, tuples and sets).
+So far we've seen variables that store one value or a series of values (see section 5: lists, tuples and sets).
 There is another way of storing information where you associate one variable with another; in Python this is called a dictionary.
 Dictionaries provide a very useful way of quickly connecting variables to each other.

 ## 8.2 Dictionary creation & usage

 It is best to think of a dictionary as a set of *key:value* pairs, with the requirement that the keys are unique (within one dictionary).
-Dictionaries are initiated by using curly brackets {}, placing a comma-separated list of *key:value* pairs adds initial *key:value* pairs to the dictionary.
+Dictionaries are initiated by using curly brackets {}, and each pair of *key:value*s is separated with a comma.
 This is how a dictionary would look like:

 ![Gentle-hands-on-introduction-to-Python-Programming Python Dictionary](../../images/myDictionary-cropped.png)